Miguel de la Quadra-Salcedo

-Miguel de la Quadra-Salcedo y Gayarre (30 April 1932 – 20 May 2016) was a Spanish reporter and Olympic athlete.
-He was the director and founder of cultural program Aventura 92 (Adventures 92), nowadays named as Ruta Quetzal BBVA.
-Although he was born in Madrid, he was always recognized as Basque-Navarre.
+Miguel de la Quadra-Salcedo y Gayarre (30 April 1932 – 20 May 2016) was a Spanish and Navarrese adventurer, reporter and Olympic athlete.

 Biography

-Early beginnings as a successful athlete
+Childhood and athletics

-Miguel de la Quadra-Salcedo was born in Madrid on 30 April 1932.
-When he was a child, he went to live with his family in Pamplona, where he studied to be an agricultural expert and stood out as a great athlete.
+Miguel de la Quadra-Salcedo was born in Madrid on 30 April 1932 into a Carlist Navarrese noble family.
+When he was a child, he went to live with his family in Pamplona, where he studied agriculture and stood out as a great athlete.

-In the mid 50s Miguel and Félix Erausquin, a pitcher of the Basque bar, adapted the Basque technique to the throwing of Olympic javelin.
-In the manner of the disk or hammer, pitcher turns on itself before throwing.
-After much training, Miguel de la Quadra-Salcedo presented the "Spanish style" of throwing the javelin.
-The effectiveness was that high that in 1956 added 20 meters to the world record, which at the time was around 80.

-However, the record was never approved by the IAAF (International Association of Athletics Federations).
-It thought that launch was too dangerous for the public because during the rotation the javelin tip was focused to them.
+He developed a novel style of javelin throwing in the mid-1950s, inspired by the Basque bar throwers Miguel and Félix Erausquin.
+He was purported to have broken the world javelin record by 20 meters in 1956, but the record was never approved by the International Association of Athletics Federations (IAAF), as his technique was dangerous to spectators.

-He was nine times champion of Spain in the javelin, hammer and discus, being able to compete in the 1960 Rome Olympics.
+De la Quadra-Salcedo was a nine-time Spanish javelin, hammer and discus champion, and competed in the 1960 Summer Olympics.

-Between 1961 and 1963 he worked for the Colombian government as ethnobotany in the Amazon region.
+Between 1961 and 1963 he worked for the Colombian government as ethnobotanist in the Amazon region.

-First steps in the journalism world
+Journalism

-Later he became a reporter for TVE, where would cover wars such as the Congo (he was sentenced to death for filming the execution of 300 prisoners), Vietnam, Eritrea and Mozambique and events such as the death of Che Guevara (1967) or the Pinochet coup in Chile (1973).
-Salvador Allende, Pablo Neruda, Indira Gandhi, Haile Selassie, Norodom Sihanouk, Yassir Arafat and the 14th Dalai Lama are among the personalities interviewed by him in his time as a reporter.
+In the mid-1960s, he joined Televisión Española (TVE) as a reporter, in which capacity he covered the Congo Crisis (where he was sentenced to death for filming the execution of 300 prisoners), the Vietnam War, the Eritrean War of Independence, and the Mozambican War of Independence.
+He also was a witness to events such as the death of Che Guevara (1967) and the Pinochet coup in Chile (1973).
+He interviewed persons including Salvador Allende, Pablo Neruda, Indira Gandhi, Haile Selassie, Norodom Sihanouk, Yassir Arafat and the 14th Dalai Lama.

-He subsequently participated in programs such as Los reporteros ("The reporters") (with Félix Rodríguez de la Fuente, César Pérez de Tudela, Manu Leguineche and Jesús González Green) and Aventura 92 ("Adventure 92") (known in its current form as 'Ruta Quetzal'), consisting of the youth exchange students from Spain and Latin America to promote mutual understanding between the two sides of the Atlantic.
-Another program that he worked for was A la caza del tesoro ("Treasure Hunt"), presented by Isabel Tenaille: Miguel traveled by helicopter somewhere in the world following the instructions of a contestant who was in the studio in Madrid.
+He subsequently participated in programs such as Los reporteros (with Félix Rodríguez de la Fuente, César Pérez de Tudela, Manu Leguineche and Jesús González Green) and A la caza del tesoro, presented by Isabel Tenaille, where he traveled by helicopter somewhere in the world following the instructions of the contestants who were in the studio.